Coronavirus Updates and Resources

 Discriminatory and harassing behaviors are against university policy and have no place in our community.
 If you observe such behaviors, please speak out against them and offer support to the individuals targeted.

-If you have a concern that you don’t feel able to address with faculty or staff in your academic unit, please contact Dr. Rodney Bates, Director of Graduate Student and Postdoc Retention and Support, Dr. Sherri Irvin, Senior Associate Dean of the Graduate College, or Dr. Liz Karr, Associate Dean of the Graduate College.
+If you have a concern that you don’t feel able to address with faculty or staff in your academic unit, please contact Dr. Liz Karr, Associate Dean of the Graduate College.